LevelFourAB/dust/docs/quick-start.md

 [https://github.com/LevelFourAB/dust-examples](https://github.com/LevelFourAB/dust-examples)

 These examples are built using Maven and show off certain features of Dust.
+Use jetty:run in a project to run it.

 dust-example-simple
 -------------------